 What do you do at work that you enjoy so much you actually lose track of time?

 That would have to be spending time with the guests.
-This part of work, while not actually labor intensive, may be the most important part.
+This part of work, while not actually labour intensive, may be the most important part.
 Chatting with your guests and getting to know them.
 Making sure that people from all over the world can instantly feel at home and at ease.
 Talking with them about their travels, learning from them, and making suggestions for their travels in New Orleans and elsewhere.
 I have made friends for life during my time operating this business.

 How do you motivate your team?

 We are constantly in communication with our team and also have weekly team meetings.
-I find myself giving the same ‘speeches’ over and over, trying to impart on them how amazing I feel knowing that we have made someone’s experience in New Orleans a favorite of their entire trip.
+I find myself giving the same ‘speeches’ over and over, trying to impart on them how amazing I feel knowing that we have made someone’s experience in New Orleans a favourite of their entire trip.
 I want them to feel proud that they, as fellow travelers, can help another traveler and have such an impact on them giving them great memories literally for life.

 Do you have any favourite hostel story to share?

 It wouldn’t be just one particular story.
-To me it goes back to the pride I mentioned above.
-I am constantly amazed how almost daily guests will stop me and tell me how much they loved their experience here and how Auberge NOLA was one of the best hostel experiences they have ever had.
+To me, it goes back to the pride I mentioned above.
+I am constantly amazed at how almost daily guests will stop me and tell me how much they loved their experience here and how Auberge NOLA was one of the best hostel experiences they have ever had.
 It really never gets old and always makes me smile.

 What was the most important lesson/ experience you have learned while working in hostels?

 The main thing that I would suggest to any potential or current hostel owner is not to get stuck in your ways to much.
 I am always open to learning and evolving our systems and methods.
-In the end the guests experience is the most important thing and if I need to change something we are doing by adding amenities, modifying our work methods, etc I am willing to do that.
+In the end, the guests’ experience is the most important thing and if I need to change something we are doing by adding amenities, modifying our work methods, etc I am willing to do that.
 Stay open-minded and listen to the market and your guests.